A complete Xingqiu guide

 Energy Recharge Sands vs Atk Sands

-As for the other mainstats, a hydro goblet is almost needed, for the extra damage reduction and damage.
-A crit circlet of any kind will work to keep your ratio 1:2.
-In early game, the crit circlet can be substituted with an atk circlet.
+As for the other main stats, a Hydro goblet is required for the extra damage reduction and damage.
+A CRIT circlet of any kind will work to keep your ratio 1:2 C.Rate/C.Damage.
+In early game, the CRIT circlet can be substituted with an ATK circlet.

 Chapter Five: Teambuilding and Playstyles